Jayne Anne Phillips

-Jayne Anne Phillips (born July 19, 1952) is an American Pulitzer Prize-winning novelist and short story writer who was born in the small town of Buckhannon, West Virginia.
+Jayne Anne Phillips (born July 19, 1952) is an American novelist and short story writer who was born in the small town of Buckhannon, West Virginia.
 She was a professor of English at Rutgers-Newark from 2005 to 2020 and helped establish the MFA program at Rutgers University-Newark.

 Education

 Phillips graduated from West Virginia University, earning a B.A. in 1974, and later received an M.F.A. in fiction from the Iowa Writers' Workshop at the University of Iowa.

 Teaching

 Phillips has held teaching positions at several colleges and universities, including Harvard University, Williams College, Brandeis University, and Boston University.
 She is currently Professor of English and founder/director of the Rutgers University–Newark Master of Fine Arts in Creative Writing Program.
-In 2007, The Atlantic magazine named Phillips' MFA program at Rutgers–Newark to its list of "Five Up-and-Coming" creative writing programs in the United States.
+In 2007, The Atlantic magazine named Phillips' MFA program at Rutgers–Newark in its list of "Five Up-and-Coming" creative writing programs in the United States.